Tyrrrz/CliWrap/Readme.md

 The `Cli` class was designed to have each instance treated as a member of your project.
 When you're wrapping around a command line interface, you can think of the interface itself as a singleton class and all its commands as methods of that class.
 Therefore, it is recommended to create a reusable instance of `Cli` for each target executable.

-Executing processes are kept track of (except when launched using `ExecuteAndForget`) and can be killed by calling `KillAllProcesses`.
-If you're executing processes that can potentially outlive the parent, it is recommended to call that method somewhere before application terminates.
+If you're executing processes that can potentially outlive the parent, especially if they use a lot of resources, it is recommended to call `CancelAll()` at some point before your application terminates.

-##### Execute a command and handle output
+### Execute a command and handle output

 ```c#
 var cli = new Cli("some_cli.exe");